 Now that you’re pregnant, have you been thinking about family heritage?
 Your little one will add another branch on the family tree.
-It can be very interesting to see how you became you based on where you’re grandparents, great-grandparents, and great-great-grandparents came from.
+It can be very interesting to see how you became you based on where your grandparents, great-grandparents, and great-great-grandparents came from.

 Nowadays, you can obtain your family history from websites like Ancestry.com.
 You provide information including your mother and father’s names, their mother and father’s name, and places of birth.
 Some of us may only have bits of that information, but there is a good chance that you can still locate your family history based on that bit.